gxjansen/spryker-for-developers/README.md

 ## Reason X: No need for a big team to build or run a Spryker project
 :construction:	[TODO]

+## No Spaghetti code, but a State Machine
+One of the biggest challenges in e-commerce is the mapping and implementation of business processes in the IT infrastructure.
+What can still be easily implemented with a simple B2C business model becomes a real challenge with more complex business processes in the B2B area.

+As an example of this, we can imagine the processing of an order.
+The order must be processed separately depending on the products ordered, the desired delivery time, the stock level and the type of payment.

+Depending on the complexity of the process, this often leads to complex "if-then-else" constructs (spaghetti code) when implementing with some other platforms, which after a short time seems difficult to understand and after a long time almost unmaintainable.

+Spryker provides a solution to this problem with the so-called state machine.
+Processes can be easily modeled and visualized based on states, transitions and events.
+This solution gives both the developer and the shop operator a transparent and easy-to-maintain opportunity to implement and expand complex processes.

+## Import and Export has been taken care of
+Every e-commerce project needs a way to communicate with the outside world: Products and inventories, orders and customer data, etc. must all be able to be exchanged and compared with other systems.
+Each software product goes its own way and offers the data in a variety of different formats and forms.

+Unfortunately, many older systems only offer limited solutions to data, often illustrated by the overwhelming number of third-party modules dedicated to this problem.

+Spryker, on the other hand, already provides a framework to be able to implement imports and exports quickly and cleanly.
+The developer is left with the task of bringing the data into the correct format.
+The actual process of importing and exporting is then accomplished with the tools provided by Spryker.

+## Reason X: Killer SDK
+:construction:	[TODO]

 ## Reason X: Long term maintainability
 :construction:	[TODO]